jman13378/BlockLimiter/.github/ISSUE_TEMPLATE/feature_request.md

-name: Feature request
+name: Bug Report
-description: Suggest an idea for this project
+description: File a bug report
+title: "[Bug]: "
-labels: ["Feature request"]
+labels: ["bug", "triage"]
+assignees:
+  - octocat
 body:
-  - type: checkboxes
+  - type: markdown
-    id: searched
     attributes:
-      label: Terms
-      options:
-        - label: "I'm using the very latest version of ItemsAdder and its dependencies."
-          required: true
-        - label: I already searched on this [Github page](https://github.com/PluginBugs/Issues-ItemsAdder/issues) to check if the same suggestion was already reported.
-          required: true
-        - label: I already searched on the [plugin wiki](https://itemsadder.devs.beer/) to know if the feature is already implemented.
-          required: true
-        - label: I already searched on the **Discord** server to know if anyone already has a solution for this or if the feature was already suggested.
-          required: true
+      value: |
+        Thanks for taking the time to fill out this bug report!
   - type: input
-    id: discord_tag
+    id: contact
     attributes:
-      label: Discord tag (optional)
+      label: Contact Details
       description: How can we get in touch with you if we need more info?
-      placeholder: ex.
-DiscordTag#0001
+      placeholder: ex. email@example.com
     validations:
       required: false
   - type: textarea
-    id: description
+    id: what-happened
     attributes:
-      label: "Describe the solution you'd like"
+      label: What happened?
+      description: Also tell us, what did you expect to happen?
-      placeholder: "A clear and concise description of what you want to happen."
+      placeholder: Tell us what you see!
+      value: "A bug happened!"
     validations:
       required: true
-  - type: textarea
+  - type: dropdown
-    id: problem
+    id: version
     attributes:
-      label: Is your feature request related to a problem?
-      placeholder: "A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]"
+      label: Version
+      description: What version of our software are you running?
+      options:
+        - 1.0.2 (Default)
+        - 1.0.3 (Edge)
     validations:
       required: true
-  - type: textarea
+  - type: dropdown
-    id: alternatives
+    id: browsers
     attributes:
-      label: "Describe alternatives you've considered"
-      placeholder: "A clear and concise description of any alternative solutions or features you've considered."
-    validations:
+      label: What browsers are you seeing the problem on?
-      required: true
+      multiple: true
+      options:
+        - Firefox
+        - Chrome
+        - Safari
+        - Microsoft Edge
   - type: textarea
-    id: additional_context
+    id: logs
     attributes:
-      label: "Additional context"
-      placeholder: "Add any other context or screenshots about the feature request here."
+      label: Relevant log output
+      description: Please copy and paste any relevant log output.
+This will be automatically formatted into code, so no need for backticks.
+      render: shell
-  - type: markdown
+  - type: checkboxes
+    id: terms
     attributes:
-      value: |
-        ## Thanks for taking the time to fill out this suggestion page!
+      label: Code of Conduct
+      description: By submitting this issue, you agree to follow our [Code of Conduct](https://example.com)
+      options:
+        - label: I agree to follow this project's Code of Conduct
+          required: true